Continuation Newton methods with deflation techniques for global optimization problems

 2mm

-The evolutionary algorithm \cite{Hansen2006,Moscato1989,SKM2018,SGKZ2014} is another popular method and used by a broad community of engineers and practitioners to solve real-world problems due to its simplicity and attractive nature-inspired interpretations.
-However, for the evolutionary algorithm, since there is not a guaranteed convergence and its computational time is very heavy for the large-scale problem, it easily fails to find the global minimum accurately.
+The evolutionary algorithm \cite{Moscato1989,SKM2018} is another popular method due to its simplicity and attractive nature-inspired interpretations, and is used by a broad community of engineers and practitioners to solve the real-world problem such as finding the optimal location for the active control actuator \cite{HSC2002}, the optimization of acoustic absorber configuration \cite{XNF2004}, and the musical instrument \cite{Braden2005}.
+However, for the evolutionary algorithm, since there is not a guaranteed convergence and its computational time is very large for the large-scale problem, it is difficult to find the global minimum accurately.

 2mm